Introduction to the types of ganache in chocolate making

 – Flavored ganache:

-The most common flavors are vanilla (in different form : vanilla pod, vanilla extract, vanilla seeds, vanilla paste, vanilla powder,…), cinnamon, among others….
-You can also add flowers flavors as essential oils, such as rose, violette, coquelicot, ylang-ylang,…
+The most common flavors are vanilla (in different forms: vanilla pod, vanilla extract, vanilla seeds, vanilla paste, vanilla powder,…), and cinnamon, among others… You can also add flower flavors as essential oils, such as rose, Violette, poppy, ylang-ylang,…

 Heavy cream is often flavored, either directly or by infusing it with other flavors.
-Then the cream flavoured is poured over the chocolate.
+Then the cream flavored is poured over the chocolate.

-The types of Ganache by the Process and Usage, in chocolate and pastry making
+2/ The Types of Ganache by the Process and Usage in Chocolate and pastry making

 – Industrial ganaches made with butter (or fat) and cocoa:

-This is a mixture of melted chocolate or/and cocoa, cocoa butter, butter (anhydrous or not) and sugar (powdered sugar, fondant, glucose, invert sugar…).
+This is a mixture of melted chocolate or/and cocoa, cocoa butter, butter (anhydrous or not), and sugar (powdered sugar, fondant, glucose, invert sugar…).
 This product is very fatty and very sweet.
-It composes usually chocolate truffles filling.
+It usually composes of chocolate truffle filling.
 However, that doesn’t mean that chocolate truffles are bad products.
-That just says that according to the chocolate ganache recipe , and the ratio of chocolate, the ratio of cream, the quality chocolate chips, and the ganache formula, you’ll get many options, by ganache texture, ganache taste, and quality ganache.
+That says that according to the chocolate ganache recipe, the ratio of chocolate, the ratio of cream, the quality chocolate chips, and the ganache formula, you’ll get many options, by ganache texture, ganache taste, and quality ganache.

 These products have a very long shelf life because there is no more water.
 Water is replaced by bad quality fat and sugar generally.
-This technique is mostly used at an industrial scale.
+This technique is mostly used on an industrial scale.

 To Acide.Be careful here – I added a bemol.
-No water this time around, can we still call them chocolate ganache?
-I don’t believe so, that’s just my personal dedication to the acid state.
+No water this time around.
+Can we still call them chocolate ganache?
+I don’t believe so; that’s my personal dedication to the acid state.

 – Ganaches with infusions or macerations: